 5.2.6 Configuration parameters for direct C2 communication over PC5

+The configuration parameters for direct C2 communication over PC5 consist of:

+a) a list of PLMNs in which the UE is authorized to use direct C2 communication over PC5 when the UE is served by NG-RAN.
+Each entry of the list contains a PLMN ID in which the UE is authorized to use direct C2 communication over PC5; and

+b) an indication of whether the UE is authorized to use direct C2 communication over PC5 when the UE is not served by NG-RAN.

 5.3 Procedures

-Editor’s Note: This clause will provide procedures to provision A2X configuration parameter

 5.3.1 General

 The procedure for provisioning of parameters for A2X configuration allows the UE to obtain information necessary for A2X communication.